WA6YDQ/led/README.md

 To exit insert mode, press .q and enter/return at the start of an empty line.

 **.x [line number]**
-delete the line linenumber saving to cut text in a buffer
+cut the line linenumber, saving the cut text in a buffer

 **.c [linenumber]**
 copy the line linenumber to a buffer